alexampersandria/ephemeride/frontend/src/routes/docs/components/alert/+page.md

 ### Size

 The size of the alert can be adjusted using the `size` prop.
 The default size is `medium`.
+When used in combination with inputs or buttons to provide feedback, size `small` is should be used to match the size of the input or button.

 <DocsExample>
   <Alert size="small">